RangS-1/Ramps/README.md

 # RampS v.0.3
 RampS or RangS Media Player is an appplication to play music (mp3).
-This app can only play mp3 file, i'm too lazy to make it play other music file like wav and ogg. i made this in 3 day, so don't expect too much that this media player is not as good like original media player. i made this just for fun and yeah, the code is like a sh*t.
+This app can only play mp3 file, i'm too lazy to make it play other music file like wav and ogg. i made this in 3 day, so don't expect too much that this media player is not as good like original media player. i made this just for fun and yeah, the code is really bad.

 - compatible with python3
 - compatible with windows 7 (the real reason i make this media player)